CSYE6225-HariSriyaPelluri/tf-gcp-infra/README.md

     ```
 Creating resources in different workspaces ensures the old resources created in previous workspace are not destroyed

+## Assignment 4: Updated Resources

+### Firewall

+For this assignment, we have updated the Terraform template to include firewall rules:

+- Firewall rules are set up for our custom VPC/Subnet to allow traffic from the internet to the port our application listens to.
+- Traffic to deny all other is added using second firewall rule .

+### Compute Engine Instance (VM)

+We have also added a Compute Engine instance with the following specifications:

+- Boot disk Image: Custom Image (Created after successful web app repo workflow)
+- Boot disk type: Balanced
+- Size (GB): 100

+The instance is launched in the VPC created by our Terraform IaC code, ensuring it is not launched in the default VPC.
+The vars.tf file has the additional variables added for these new resources.

+### All resources in this config file
+- 1 Virtual Private Cloud (VPC)
+- 2 subnets namely "webapp" and "db"
+- 1 route for the created VPC
+- 1 compute instance launched in one of the subnets
+- 2 Firewall rules for VPC - one to allow http requests and one to deny all with respective priorities

+## Usage

+To use the Terraform templates:

+1. Clone this repository to your local machine.
+2. Navigate to the directory containing the Terraform files.
+3. Provide all the required variables mentioned in vars.tf file.
+4. Run the steps mentioned above in create resources section

+## Notes

+Make sure you have the necessary permissions and credentials configured to interact with the Google Cloud Platform APIs.

 ## Final Step
 After completion of project, remember to revoke google auth using below commands:
 ```bash